kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/3_class.md

 ### Mana Recovery Multiple
 This is the cost for increasing your Mana Recovery (MR).
 You start with one multiple and by investing the number of XP listed you increase your recovery by one multiple.

-### Magic Projection
+### Spell Projection
 This is the cost to develop your ability to direct spells.
-No more than 20% of your total XP can be invested in Magic Projection.
+No more than 20% of your total XP can be invested in this skill.

 ### Summon, Control, and Banish
 These numbers are the cost of developing your skills related to conjuring.